fleapower/Google-Script-Contacts-Sync/README.md

 # Google-Script-Contacts-Sync
-Synchronize Google contacts across multiple accounts.
+Synchronize Google contacts across multiple Google accounts.

 See the GSCS.js file for more information and setup instructions.